 The Cattle of Geryon

 For his 10th labor, Hercules was dispatched nearly to Africa to steal the cattle of the three-headed, six-legged monster Geryon.
-Once again, Hera did all she could to prevent the hero from succeeding, but eventually he returned to Mycenae with the cows.
+Once again, Hera did all she could to prevent the hero from succeeding, but eventually, he returned to Mycenae with the cows.

 The Apples of Hesperides

 Next, Eurystheus sent Hercules to steal Hera’s wedding gift to Zeus: a set of golden apples guarded by a group of nymphs known as the Hesperides.
-This task was difficult—Hercules needed the help of the mortal Prometheus and the god Atlas to pull it off—but the hero eventually managed to run away with the apples.
+This task was difficult—Hercules needed the help of the titan Prometheus and the god Atlas to pull it off—but the hero eventually managed to run away with the apples.
 After he showed them to the king, he returned them to the gods’ garden where they belonged.

 For his final challenge, Hercules traveled to Hades to kidnap Cerberus, the vicious three-headed dog that guarded its gates.
 Hercules managed to capture Cerberus by using his superhuman strength to wrestle the monster to the ground.
 Afterward, the dog returned unharmed to his post at the entrance to the Underworld.